microsoft/vscode-docs/docs/editor/node-debugging.md

 Visual Studio Code has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and any other language that gets transpiled to JavaScript.

-This document explains only the fine points of Node.js debugging.
+This document explains the details of Node.js debugging.
 The general debugging feature are described in [Debugging](/docs/editor/debugging.md).

-## Experimental Node Debugger (`node2`)
+## Experimental Node.j debugger (node2)

 VS Code includes an experimental Node debug extension with debug type `node2` that uses the [V8 Inspector Protocol](https://chromedevtools.github.io/debugger-protocol-viewer/v8/), which Node.js now exposes via the `--inspect` flag, only in Node.js versions 6.3+.
 This is the same protocol exposed by [Chrome and other targets](https://developer.chrome.com/devtools/docs/debugger-protocol).
 This extension runs on the [vscode-chrome-debug-core](https://github.com/Microsoft/vscode-chrome-debug-core) library which also powers the [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) extension, and several others.

-We recommend to use the new experimental debugger `node2` for node.js versions >= 6.3.
-When debugging Node.js versions < 6.3 you have to use the 'old' debugger `node`.
+We recommend using the new experimental debugger `node2` for node.js versions >= 6.3.
+When debugging Node.js versions < 6.3, you have to use the 'old' debugger `node`.

->**Note**: especially on Windows we recommend Node.js v6.9 with `node2` because earlier versions are not stable enough.
+>**Note**: On the Windows operating sytem, we recommend Node.js v6.9 with `node2` because earlier versions are not stable enough.

-Here are a few additional reasons why to use `node2` over `node`:
+Here are a few additional reasons for using the `node2` debugger over `node`:

-* It can be more stable when debugging near very large JavaScript objects.
-The older debug protocol can become painfully slow when sending large values over the wire.
+* It can be more stable when debugging very large JavaScript objects.
+The older debug protocol can become painfully slow when sending large values between the client and server.
 * If you are using an ES6 Proxy in your app, a Node v7+ runtime might crash when being debugged by the old debugger.
 This does not happen with `node2`.
 This issue is tracked in [Microsoft/vscode#12749](https://github.com/Microsoft/vscode/issues/12749).
 * `node2` can handle some trickier source map setups.
-If you have trouble setting breakpoints in sourcemapped files, trying `node2` is worth a shot.
+If you have trouble setting breakpoints in source mapped files, try using `node2`.

 >**Note**: See more tips in the `node2` extension [README](https://marketplace.visualstudio.com/items?itemName=ms-vscode.node-debug2).

-We try to keep feature parity between both node debuggers but this becomes more and more difficult because the technology underlying node (V8 Debugger Protocol) is deprecated (frozen) whereas the new technology (Chrome Debugger Protocol) evolves quickly.
-For this reason, we mention the supported debugger type if a features is not supported by both `node` and `node2`.
+We try to keep feature parity between both node debuggers but this becomes more and more difficult because the technology underlying `node` (V8 Debugger Protocol) is deprecated (frozen) whereas the new technology (Chrome Debugger Protocol) evolves quickly.
+For this reason, we specify the supported debugger type if a features is not supported by both `node` and `node2`.

-## Launch Configuration attributes
+## Launch configuration attributes

 The following attributes are supported in launch configurations of type `launch` and `attach`:

 * `port` - debug port to use.
 See sections 'Attaching to Node.js' and 'Remote Debugging Node.js'.
 * `address` - TCP/IP address of the debug port.
 See sections 'Attaching to Node.js' and 'Remote Debugging Node.js'.
 * `restart` - restart session on termination.
 See section 'Attaching to Node.js'.
-* `timeout` - when restarting a session give up after this number of milliseconds.
+* `timeout` - when restarting a session, give up after this number of milliseconds.
 See section 'Attaching to Node.js'.
 * `stopOnEntry` - break immediately when the program launches.
 * `sourceMaps` - enable source maps by setting this to `true`.
 See section 'Source Maps'.
-* `outFiles` - array of glob patterns where to look for JavaScript files.
+* `outFiles` - array of glob patterns to look for in JavaScript files.
 See section 'Source Maps'.
 * `smartStep`- try to automatically step over code that doesn't map to source files.
 See section 'Smart Stepping'.
 * `skipFiles` - automatically skip files covered by these glob patterns.
 See section 'Skipping Uninteresting Code'.
 * `trace` - enable diagnostic output.
 Set to `"all"` for verbose output.

 These attributes are only available for launch configurations of type `launch`:

-* `program` - an absolute path to the node program to debug.
+* `program` - an absolute path to the Node.js program to debug.
 * `args` - arguments passed to the program to debug.
 * `cwd` - launch the program to debug in this directory.
 * `runtimeExecutable` - absolute path to the runtime executable to be used.
 Default is `node`.
 See section 'Launch configuration support for 'npm' and other tools'.